-Sebastien stared at him until Damien felt like his skin was being metaphorically peeled away so the other boy could see his insides.
+Sebastien stared at him until Damien felt like his skin was being metaphorically peeled away so the other young man could see his insides.

-If Damien had a chance, he was sure he could prove that he could be useful when he was included.
+If Damien was given a chance, he was sure he could prove that he could be useful when he was included.
 He could be a good ally to Sebastien.
 He knew how to keep his mouth shut and keep them both out of trouble.
 He could be fun.

-Sebastien just kept staring at him, and even though Damien knew this tactic, making the other person uncomfortable with silence until they started talking to fill it and gave up their conversational leverage while doing so…he still couldn’t help speaking, as if he felt it would create a barrier between him and that black-eyed gaze.
+Sebastien just kept staring at him, and even though Damien knew this tactic—making the other person uncomfortable with silence until they started talking to fill it, thereby giving up their conversational leverage—he still couldn’t help speaking, as if he felt it would create a barrier between him and that black-eyed gaze.

 But he only ended up making Sebastien more upset by prying into proprietary family magic knowledge.

-Damien was worried Sebastien was about to either send him away or call the whole thing—whatever it was—off entirely, when an upper term student walked down the stairwell, and suddenly Damien had the chance to save the day by diffusing any suspicion and sending the man on his way grateful to have bumped into them.
+Damien was worried Sebastien was about to either send him away or call the whole thing—whatever it was—off entirely, when an upper term student walked down the stairwell, and suddenly Damien had the chance to save the day by diffusing any suspicion and sending the man on his way grateful to have bumped into him, a Westbay.

 Sebastien eyed him with reluctant appreciation.
 “Useful,” he admitted.

 Damien grinned, bursting with satisfaction, but tried to be humble about it.
 “Thank you.
-The name does come in handy sometimes.
+The name does come in handy from time to time.
 Now why are we here?”